HollowMan6/Srun-LZU-Network-Auth/README.md

 [Programme](slna.py)

-Tool for CLI login, logout, check acccount info for LZU 'SRun CGI Auth Intf Svr V1.18' using Python
+Tool for CLI login, logout, check acccount info for LZU 'SRun CGI Auth Intf Svr V1.18' using Python.

 Currently, `SRun CGI Auth Intf Svr V1.18 B20200522` is supported.
 The programme may not be limited to Lanzhou University (of course, the variable value in the code `login_url` should be changed), may also be compatible with both newer and older versions.
 Please give it a try!